Let’s get one thing straight: Yorkshire is nicknamed “God’s Own Country” for a reason.

 In other words, there are many options for all the family.

-Full disclosure: I couldn’t compile a list of the greatest days out in Yorkshire without including this little nugget.
+Full disclosure: we couldn’t compile a list of the greatest days out in Yorkshire without including this little nugget.

 Flamingo Land is a theme park with 40 rides and a zoo with over 60 different species of animal in Malton, North Yorkshire.

-Oh, and did I mention that they have ostriches, rhinoceroses and tigers that you can get up, close and personal with?
+Oh, and did we mention that they have ostriches, rhinoceroses and tigers that you can get up, close and personal with?

 Whichever attraction you prefer, your admission includes both — and they’re sure to thrill.